nhtzr/css-only-menu/README.md

 css-only-menu
 =============

-CSS menu lifted from [here](http://medialoot.com/preview/css-only-navigation-menu/index.html).
+CSS menu lifted from [this article](http://medialoot.com/blog/how-to-create-a-responsive-navigation-menu-using-only-css/).

 It has been modified mainly in order to be completely local.